 Timeout Counselling offers person-centred counselling.
 This means that we don't try and tell you what's best for you.
 We don't tend to whip out worksheets and set homework but we are happy to work with you in a way that works for you!
 Based at a safe, secure location in central Coventry we aim to give you space to talk about things that are bothering you.

-Our interests cover a wide spectrum, from depression, to anxiety, to stress and OCD, to general 'life issues'.
-We have a specialist interest in gender and sexual diversity, but our service offers counselling to all people, whether it involves issues around gender or sexuality, or not.
-You don't have to identify as anything under the LGBT banner, or want to talk about LGBT-related topics; you can talk about whatever it is you need to talk about.
+You do not need to want to be talking about those topics to use the service: Our interests cover a wide spectrum, from depression, to anxiety, to stress and OCD, to general 'life issues'.
+You don't have want to talk about LGBT-related topics; you can talk about whatever it is you need to talk about.

 Training, qualifications & experience